EtorixDev/timelength/README.md

 3. **HHMMSS**
     - It is not strictly adherent to typical `HH:MM:SS` standards.
 Any parsable numbers work in each slot, whether they are single digits, multiple digits, or include decimals.
         - For example, `2.56:27/3:270:19.2231` is a valid input in place of `2.56 days, 9 hours, 270 minutes, and 19.2231 seconds`.
-        - It also accepts a single connector, such as a space, between deliminators.
+        - It also accepts a single connector, such as a space, between delimiters.
 Example: `2: 6: 3`.
     - Supports up to as many segments as there are scales defined, including custom scales (10 default, `Millisecond` to `Century`).
         - The segments are parsed in reverse order, so smallest to largest (the order defined in the config and therefore the order loaded into the `Locale`, may differ for custom defined `Scale`s) to ensure the correct scales are applied.
             - EXCEPTION: The default base from which `HH:MM:SS` starts at is `Second`.
 Any scales (typically of lesser value) listed prior in the config, or appended to the scales list before `Second` in the case of custom scales, will not be utilized unless `Second` is disabled or as many `HH:MM:SS` segments are parsed as there are scales defined.